PixelBeardAgency/apple-petflix/E2E_TESTING_GUIDE.md

 # 🧪 Petflix - End-to-End Testing Guide

-This document provides a comprehensive testing checklist for all Petflix features.
+This document provides a comprehensive testing checklist for all **implemented** Petflix features.
 Use this to systematically test the application and identify any issues.

+> **Note:** This guide only includes features that are currently implemented in the codebase.
+Features marked as "Not Implemented" are documented at the end for future reference.

 ---